jadonahue/dice-game/README.md

 <h1>Dice Game</h1>

 <p>
-This is a simple dice game focusing on JavaScript and DOM manipulation.
+This is a responsive website dice game using JavaScript and DOM manipulation.
 </p>

 <p>